 1098-T forms for calendar year 2018 are available by January 31, 2019.
 Instructions on how to access your 1098-T are sent to your NECC email account.
 You can also view instructions below.

 All eligible students enrolled at NECC in 2018 in at least one course will receive a 1098-T form.
 Not all students who received a 1098-T are eligible to claim a deduction or credit.
 Please visit the IRS website or consult your tax professional for information about calculating tax credit.

 The information below should be used to assist you in understanding what information will be reported on the 1098-T form.

 Educational Institutes have the option of reporting either payments received (Box 1), or amounts billed (Box 2), for qualified tuition and related expenses.
 Northern Essex Community College has chosen to report amounts billed for qualified tuition and related expenses.
 For this reason you will not find any information in Box 1 of your 1098-T.

 This box will show payments received for eligible charges.

 This box is only used if Northern Essex Community College changed our reporting method from the prior year.
 NECC has not changed its reporting method.

 This box will show an adjusted amount if you dropped classes or your schedule was adjusted in the current reporting year, resulting in a reduction in qualified tuition and related expenses affecting amounts reported in a previous reporting year.
-This amount is reported as a positive number per IRS requirements.
-However, it is actually a decrease to the amount that was reported on a prior year 1098-T.

 If any amounts billed for qualified tuition and related expenses reported in box 2 relate to the academic period that begins in January through March of the following reporting year, this box will be checked.